A classic CBD eatery loved for its dim sim, mud crab and vintage setting.

-Mr. Wong, Merivale's newest late night haunt, is further dispelling the myth concerning Sydney's lack of serious post midnight dining options and in epic proportions.
+Merivale's Mr. Wong further dispels the myth concerning Sydney's lack of serious post-midnight dining options and in epic proportions.
 With room for over 200 guests, Mr. Wong could very well put an end to the kebab-eating rituals of CBD drunkards by offering them a class act alternative.
 And an alternative that, thanks to the business' signature design team, is exceptionally pretty to look at.

-Head chefs Dan Hong (ex Ms. G's and El Loco) and Jowett Yu (ex Ms. G's) serve up authentic Cantonese fare in plush 1930s Shanghai-inspired surrounds.
+Head chefs Dan Hong (ex Ms. G's and El Loco) serve up authentic Cantonese fare in plush 1930s Shanghai-inspired surrounds.
 Contributing to the reawakening of laneways across Sydney's centre, Mr. Wong's guests enter via Bridge Lane; an exemplar laneway vouching for our city's fondness of pocketed, back alley dining.
 Guests are seated over two levels – on the upper level if they're walk-ins or on the lower level if they've booked in advance – and with atmospheric buzz aplenty, are likely to experience more than just a few things sizzling hot.
 Service included.

-The steamed dim sum platter (eight pieces for $32) including scallop shumai, jade seafood dumpling, har gau and Chinese mushroom dumpling is a solid option to start as is the Yellowfin tuna served with kohlrabi, sweet wasabi, soy and ginger dressing ($19).
+The steamed dim sum platter including scallop shumai, jade seafood dumpling, har gau and Chinese mushroom dumpling is a solid option to start as is the yellowfin tuna served with kohlrabi, sweet wasabi, soy and ginger dressing.
 Both standouts on Mr. Wong's large Cantonese repertoire, the dishes reflect the intricate technical skill required by the maestros behind it.
-Tail this with a half serve (8 pancakes) of the peking duck pancakes ($45) and the braised asparagus, broccoli and sugar snap peas with garlic and rice wine ($19) and you'll quite openly celebrate the fact that you've over eaten.
+Tail this with a half serve (8 pancakes) of the peking duck pancakes and the braised asparagus, broccoli and sugar snap peas with garlic and rice wine and you'll quite openly celebrate the fact that you've over eaten.
 It was for a good, and indulgently flavoursome cause.